 Remote instruction comes in two flavors: "synchronous" and "asynchronous."
-In synchronous instruction, the teacher and the students are interacting at the same time videoconference, video-chat, shared online "whiteboards," audio-conference, online text chat, or even just simple telephone calls.
-Cameras placed in classrooms can give remote teachers visual access to whole classes, allowing these educators to monitor their effects on students.
-As technology improves, this kind of interaction is likely to feel increasingly like natural, in-person interaction-especially as video conferencing becomes smoother and as three-dimensional holograms of teachers or "immersive" online environments, like those experienced in games, are used more frequently.12
+In synchronous instruction, the teacher and the students are interacting with one another in real time via videoconference, video-chat, shared online "whiteboards," audio-conference, online text chat, or even just simple telephone calls.
+Cameras placed in classrooms can give remote teachers visual access to whole classes, enabling these educators to be aware of how students are responding to their instruction.
+As technology improves, this kind of interaction is likely to feel increasingly like natural, in-person interaction-especially as video conferencing becomes smoother and as three-dimensional holograms of teachers or "immersive" online environments, like those experienced in games, are used more frequently.20